 If you are recovering from a knee injury, crutches and braces can reduce stress on your joints as it helps with balance and weight bearing.
 You may use either forearm crutches or single-point canes for support.
 Braces and supports, such as knee sleeves and braces, also reduce arthritic pain and prevent further injury.

 When your weight is within a healthy range, it decreases stress on your knees.
 If you are overweight or obese, consult your doctor and nutritionist about how to reduce your weight.
-Eating a balanced diet with lots of fruits and vegetables can help keep your weight in check and make your joints healthier.
+A person with knee pain should avoid a few foods, like foods with extra fats and sugars, but otherwise, eating a balanced diet with lots of fruits and vegetables can help keep your weight in check and make your joints healthier.

 Knee replacement is one of the best treatments for knee pain and disability.
 For the best knee replacement in Baltimore, contact Saint Agnes Hospital.
 We provide comprehensive orthopedic care and are dedicated to helping our patients reach their goals.